pal1000/mesa-dist-win/readme.md

 You need both llvmpipe/softpipe and OpenSWR driver files for OpenSWR to work.
 OpenSWR driver is loaded when requested by llvmpipe/softpipe driver.
 It can't run on its own.
 By default mesa uses llvmpipe.
 You can switch to OpenSWR by setting GALLIUM_DRIVER environment variable value to swr .
 Mesa environment variables documentation is available [here](https://mesa3d.org/envvars.html).
 Build instructions, if you want to replicate my builds, are available [here](https://github.com/pal1000/mesa-dist-win/tree/master/builds).
 # Installation
 ## 1. Locally for a certain application
 Just drop the DLLs where your application executable is located.
+Application will use mesa regardless of GPU capabilities.
 ## 2. System wide.
 All applications that cannot use the GPU will use mesa automatically.
-Examples include Virtualbox, Aida64 system utilities and Java JRE on Windows 10 on SandyBridge or older hardware lacking dGPU or eGPU; PCSX2 on almost all systems with Intel iGPU  lacking dGPU or eGPU, see [pcsx2/pcsx2#345](https://github.com/PCSX2/pcsx2/issues/345), [pcsx2/pcsx2#1716](https://github.com/PCSX2/pcsx2/issues/1716).
+Examples include Virtualbox, Aida64 system utilities and Java JRE on Windows 10 on SandyBridge or older hardware lacking dGPU or eGPU; PCSX2 on almost all systems with Intel iGPU  lacking dGPU or eGPU, see [pcsx2/pcsx2#345](https://github.com/PCSX2/pcsx2/issues/345) and [pcsx2/pcsx2#1716](https://github.com/PCSX2/pcsx2/issues/1716).
+For PCSX2 use case, at this moment only llvmpipe supplies the required extensions.
+It is recommended to install llvmpipe system wide to minimize impact of [pcsx2/pcsx2#1817](https://github.com/PCSX2/pcsx2/issues/1817).
+Note that PCSX2 won't be able to boot anything on first try because of this bug.
+Try again and it will work.
+OpenGL software mode is your best bet.
 ### Installation procedure:
 - rename downloaded opengl32.dll llvmpipe/softpipe driver to something unique like opengl32sw.dll or mesadrv.dll.
 You can do it for both 32-bit and 64-bit DLLs, or just for the one you need;
 - for 64 bit Windows drop the 32-bit llvmpipe/softpipe (and OpenSWR if wanted) in %SystemRoot%\SysWOW64 and 64-bit llvmpipe/softpipe (and OpenSWR if wanted) in %SystemRoot%\System32 ;